Ryuthns/MQTT-Project/README.md

 **"more updates soon"**

 ## Cross-platform pub&sub
 We tried publishing in Linux and subscribing in Windows.
-The result is that it can be cross-platformed.
+The result is that it can be cross-platformed. <br/>
 Windows to Linux and Linux to Window ✅
 Raspbian to Linux and Linux to Raspbian ✅

+##Conclusion
+We were unable to publish 100 images to another device, so we change